 Articles in Western American Literature

-Property and the Ideology of Improvement in Maria Amparo Ruiz de Burton’s The Squatter and the Don and California Travel Narratives by Valerie Sirenko
+Property and the Ideology of Improvement in María Amparo Ruiz de Burton’s The Squatter and the Don and California Travel Narratives, by Valerie Sirenko

 Resistance to Containment and Conquest in Sarah Winnemucca’s Life Among the Piutes and María Amparo Ruiz de Burton’s Who Would Have Thought It? by A. Laurie Lowrance